Representation of Markov chains by random maps: existence and regularity conditions: Some notation and definitions

 \section{Some notation and definitions}

 In this section we set up the notation and collect some main definitions to be used throughout this paper.
 For a comprehensive presentation on random perturbations of dynamics, see~\cite{Kif86, Kif88}.
-We consider here an arbitrary manifold, say $M$, supposing it to be finite dimensional, equipped with some Riemannian structure, fixed once and for all, which induces a distance $d_{M} : M \times M \to \mathbb{R}$.
+Although our main interest regards problems where the topological spaces under consideration are differential manifolds, some of the results that we will present are also true under lower requirements.
+We shall state it explicitly when that is the case.
+When we consider an arbitrary manifold though, say $M$, we suppose it to be compact and finite dimensional, equipped with some Riemannian structure, fixed once and for all, which induces a distance $d : M \times M \to \mathbb{R}$.
 We call $m$ its normalised Riemannian volume form on $M$, i.e. $m(M)=1$, and unless otherwise stated, we take absolute continuity with respect to $m$.
 As before, let us denote by $\mathcal{P}(M)$ the space of all Borel probability measures on $M$.
 As usual, $\mathcal{P}(M)$ is endowed with the weak* topology.
+The gradient operator will be denoted by $\nabla$, and the divergent by $\nabla \cdot$; the gradient of $f$ at the point $x$ will be denoted by $\nabla_{x}f$ or $\nabla f(x)$; the Laplace operator, \textit{i.e.}, the divergent of the gradient will be denoted by $\Delta$, and we use the same notation for $\mathbb{R}^{n}$ and for Riemannian manifolds.

-Regarding measurability and continuity, we recall Lusin's theorem to be used in our proofs \begin{theorem}~\cite[Theorem 2.3.5]{Fed69}.
-Let $M$ be a locally compact metric space, $N$ a separable metric space, and $\mu$ a Borel measure on $M$.
-Let $f : M \to N$ be a measurable map, and $A \subset M$ a measurable set with finite measure, then for each $\delta > 0$ there is a closed set $K \subset A$, such that $\mu(A \backslash K) < \delta$ and the restriction of $f$ to $K$ is continuous.
+Regarding measurability and continuity, we recall Lusin's theorem to be used in our proofs. \begin{theorem}~\cite[Theorem 2.3.5]{Fed69}.
+Let $M$ be a locally compact metric space, $\mu$ a Borel measure on $M$, and $N$ a separable metric space.
+Let $f : M \to N$ be a measurable map.
+Consider $A \subset M$ a measurable set with finite measure.
+Then for each $\delta > 0$ there is a closed set $K \subset A$, with $\mu(A \backslash K) < \delta$ such that the restriction of $f$ to $K$ is continuous. \end{theorem}